-Three (3) seats on the Board shall be reserved for a representative of each of the specific communities where the campuses and/or resource centers of the charter schools operated by the Corporation are located.
+The three (3) communities served by LVCS, which are Doyle, Portola, and Susanville, shall each have one (1) seat reserved on the Board for a representative of the specific community.
 To be eligible for election to a seat reserved for a representative of a specific community, a candidate must be a resident of the specific community.
-To be eligible to vote for a candidate seeking election to a seat reserved for a representative of a specific down of the specific community, a qualified voter must be a resident of the specific community to be represented by the candidate upon election.
+To be eligible to vote for a candidate seeking election to a seat reserved for a representative of a specific community, a qualified voter must be a resident of the specific community to be represented by the candidate upon election.

-Any remaining Board seats shall be for a member or members at large.
-Any parent of one or more students enrolled in the charter schools operated by the Corporation or community member residing in the attendance area of such charter schools is eligible for election to serve as the member(s) at large.
+One (1) Board seat shall be for a member at large.
+Any parent of one or more students enrolled in the charter schools operated by the Corporation or community member residing in the attendance area of such charter schools is eligible for election to serve as the member at large.
 All qualified voters are eligible to vote in the election of the member at large.